Aligning Robot and AI Behaviors with Human Intents

 Project Webpage

 A project overview image.
-Above it shows three controllers in a 2D navigation task: an RRT controler, a IL controller using smmoothing and Lidar, and a DS modulation controller.
+Above it shows three controllers in a 2D navigation task: an RRT controler, a IL controller using smoothing and Lidar, and a DS modulation controller.
 Below we show an example 3D reaching task: a robot is positioned in front of a table, and a small red target is present.

-Robot Controller Understanding via Sampling
+RoCUS: Robot Controller Understanding via Sampling (An Extension to Bayes-TrEx)

 Six example saliency maps for an image of a crow.